CGDeer/UAFijiSegmentation/README.md

 5. Replace the line to open your data with what the recorder reads out.
 Then continue on to replace the data identifier and if applicapble the series number throughout the script.

 ### Process2_Macro_v0.1_alt.1.ijm comments give instructions on how to target a different image within a .lifext database.

-## Inputs acceptable for either script:
-### Any format loadable by the bioformats importer will work.
-See https://imagej.net/Bio-Formats for details.
-- Note well that the instructions are for

-##Brief description of each script, how they run (requirements, installation if anything special from the above)
-##What the script does; input files; what happens to input files; what gets output and why

 # Running the Code:
 1. to run either script, retarget the path within the script to your data, and assign the correct data set identifier and series number through out the script then save it.